The Amplituhedron BCFW Triangulation: Definitions for BCFW Cells

 \begin{samepage} \begin{ex} We summarize this section with a larger example of a chord diagram and its various derived combinatorial structures.
 Consider the following chord diagram. \end{ex}

 \end{samepage}

 \begin{samepage}

-To practice some terminology: $c_1$, $c_4$, and $c_6$ are the top chords. $c_1$ is a sticky parent of $c_2$, since their tails $(1,2)$ and $(2,3)$ overlap.
+To practice some terminology: $c_1$, $c_4$, and $c_6$ are the top chords. $c_1$ is a sticky parent of $c_2$, since their starts $(1,2)$ and $(2,3)$ overlap.
 The siblings $c_2$ and $c_3$ are head-to-tail.
-The three chords in the chain $c_6, c_7, c_8$ are same-end, and their sticky end is $(16,17)$.
+The three chords in the chain $c_6, c_7, c_8$ are same-end, and their common end is $(16,17)$.
 The chords $c_2$, $c_3$, and $c_5$ are short.
 There is no long chord in this diagram.
-The sequence $(c_2, c_3,c_4,c_6)$ is a Loch Ness Monster.

 The domino matrix $C \in \mathcal{DM}_{18,8}$ corresponding to $D$ is